THE HISTORY OF THE USUI SYSTEM OF REIKI

 There is not a great deal known in specific detail about the origins of the system of Reiki.
 That may well be the reason for the variety of stories that have been created in our most recent past to “fill in” the gaps so to speak.
-ARC would like to acquaint its members and website readers with the basic and factual history that can be accounted for rather than the many myths that have been creatively developed overtime.
+The Australian Reiki Connection would like to acquaint its members and website readers with the basic and factual history that can be accounted for rather than the many myths that have been creatively developed overtime.

 This information is derived from a number of sources:

 The Mikao Usui memorial stone - carved on granite block in 1927 by his students.
 This can be viewed in Tokyo today and is often visited by Reiki practitioners from around the world.
 The text is in old Japanese (pre-1945) An English translation by Japanese monk, Hyakuten Inamoto, (translation can be found at bottom of this page)

 Japanese teachers such as Hiroshi Doi (member of the Usui Reiki Ryoho Gakkai – traditional Japanese Reiki society).

 Japanese books by and about students of Mikao Usui.

 In 1865 Mikao Usui (1865-1926) was born to a samurai family descended from the Chiba clan.

 Mikao Usui married Sadako Suzuki (?-1946) and they had a boy, Fuji (1908-1946) and a girl, Toshiko (1913-1935).